25 Teacher Hacks You Wish You Would Have Thought Of

 PICTURE SOURCE | TINYMINSDAYCARE

-This is one of those ideas that you're just like why didn't I think of that.
+This is one of those classroom hacks that you're just like why didn't I think of that.
 I know a lot of teachers that just don’t do glitter at all.

 But this little hack would at least make it manageable.
 Put the glitter in salt and pepper shakers to cut down on a ton of the mess.